Rufus Pollock - Pragmatic Utopian

 Formerly the Founder of the Open Knowledge Foundation and an Open Data pioneer, his current work with Life Itself and the Second Renaissance focuses on inner-led social change to renew our civilisation’s foundations.

 He studied mathematics then economics at the University of Cambridge, obtaining a PhD and then a research fellowership.
-Following that Rufus founded an international NGO and advised governments and international organisations on information policy and digital infrastructure.
+Following that he founded an international NGO and advised governments and international organisations on information policy and digital infrastructure.
 His present focus is cultivating wisdom practices and frameworks for systemic renewal.

 Contact

-Or explore my Digital Garden to find out more on my lines of thought, research and projects.
+Explore my Digital Garden to find out more on my lines of thought, research and projects.